byronpendason/byronpendason.github.io/_games/the-ettin-in-the-woods.md

 ## The Stream

 As you stand by the stream, you remember the many times that your father had brought you here.
-[You remember that your father would always point to ](?got-chest&!got-key)[a specific tree](?got-chest&!got-key#get-key)[and say, "That tree is special.
-The key to our family's safety is in that tree.
+[You remember that your father would always point to ](?got-chest&!got-key)[a specific tree](?got-chest&!got-key#got-key)[ and say, "That tree is special.
+The key to our family's safety is in that tree."
 You had always assumed that he was being metaphorical.](?got-chest&!got-key)

 To [the north](/the-town) is town.

-### Get Key
+### Got Key

 *You carefully examine the tree, and see a knot in the tree.
 It's just big enough to fit your hand into.
 You reach in, and feel something metal.
 You pull it out, and see that it's a key!*